akerl-archived/logpull/README.md

 3. Edit it with the correct host/username/password and labels
 4. When run, pull.py will extract the logs to the first path and symlink the other paths to that location
 5. Grep away!

+## Installation

+   git clone git://github.com/akerl/logpull

+## License

+logpull is released under the MIT License.
+See the bundled LICENSE file for details.